February 29, 2012

 Although the policy of the Canadian government has been to encourage competition in the financial services sector, to give consumers more choices, it has not resulted in the federal bank regulator (the Office of the Superintendent of Financial Institutions) lowering its standards for incorporating new banks.

-Peter Murphy, Partner at Fraser Milner Casgrain LLP (FMC), spoke to the Legal Post about what regulators are looking for in your application.
+Peter Murphy spoke to the Legal Post about what regulators are looking for in your application.
 “What OFSI doesn’t want to do is approve the incorporation of a bank that’s doomed to fail because it’s going head-to-head with overwhelmingly dominant competitors,” says Peter.
 “You have to pick your market segment, pick your financial products, and be fairly surgical in trying to convince OFSI that you can make a go of it.”

 For the full article, please read Drew Hasselback’s article, “How to Build a Bank,” Legal Post (February 24, 2012)

-Dentons is a global law firm driven to provide clients a competitive edge in an increasingly complex and interconnected world.
+Dentons is a global law firm driven to provide a competitive edge in an increasingly complex and interconnected world.
 A top 20 firm on the Acritas 2014 Global Elite Brand Index, Dentons is committed to challenging the status quo in delivering consistent and uncompromising quality in new and inventive ways.
-With a legacy of legal experience that dates back to 1742, Dentons was formed by the combination of international law firm Salans LLP, Canadian law firm Fraser Milner Casgrain LLP (FMC) and international law firm SNR Denton.
-Dentons' clients now benefit from approximately 2,600 lawyers and professionals in more than 75 locations spanning 50-plus countries across Africa, Asia Pacific, Canada, Central Asia, Europe, the Middle East, Russia, CIS and the Caucasus, the UK, and the US.
-The firm serves the local, regional and global needs of a broad spectrum of clients, including private and public corporations; governments and government agencies; small businesses and startups; entrepreneurs; and individuals.
+Dentons' clients now benefit from 3,000 lawyers and professionals in more than 80 locations spanning 50-plus countries.
+With a legacy of legal experience that dates back to 1742 and builds on the strengths of our foundational firms—Salans, Fraser Milner Casgrain (FMC), SNR Denton and McKenna Long & Aldridge—the Firm serves the local, regional and global needs of private and public clients. www.dentons.com.